wallarm/product-documentation/docs/latest/admin-en/configure-parameters-en.md

     **Default value**: `/etc/wallarm/proton.db`

-!!! warning "Previous name of the directive"
-    In Wallarm node 3.4 and lower, this directive is named `wallarm_global_trainingset_path`.
-If you use this name, we recommend to change it when [upgrading the node modules](../updating-migrating/general-recommendations.md#update-process).
-The `wallarm_global_trainingset_path` directive will be deprecated soon.
-The directive logic has not changed.

 ### wallarm_request_chunk_size

 Limits the size of the part of the request that is processed during one iteration.
 You can set up a custom value of the `wallarm_request_chunk_size` directive in bytes by assigning an integer to it.
 The directive also supports the following postfixes: